villano-lab/galactic-spin/README.md

 |Chrome Mobile  | 17/04/2020 | Sliders could not be used. |

 # References
-All of our data comes from Noordermeer 2018, along with the equations used for many of our calculations.
-We also used Casertano 1983 for equations.
+All of our data and the equations used in most of our calculations comes from Noordermeer (2008).
+We also used Casertano 1983 for the disk component equations and Karukes, et al., for the halo component.

 Casertano, Stefano.
 “Rotation Curve of the Edge-on Spiral Galaxy NGC 5907: Disc and Halo Masses.”
 Mon.
 Not.
 R. Astr.
 Soc.
 203 (August 17, 1983): 735–47. [https://doi.org/10.1093/mnras/203.3.735](https://doi.org/10.1093/mnras/203.3.735).

+Karukes, E. V., P. Salucci, and Gianfranco Gentile.
+"The dark matter distribution in the spiral NGC 3198 out to 0.22 Rvir."
+Astronomy & Astrophysics 578 (2015): A13. https://doi.org/10.1051/0004-6361/201425339

 Noordermeer, Edo.
 “The Rotation Curves of Flattened Sersic Bulges.”
 Mon.
 Not.
 R. Astron.
 Soc., April 2008. [https://doi.org/10.1111/j.1365-2966.2008.12837.x](https://doi.org/10.1111/j.1365-2966.2008.12837.x).

 # Contributors